-Response This is certainly not the case.
-As the multitude of examples listed in [7] amply demonstrate, the commonly accepted statement of the Church-Turing Thesis [36] is essentially this: "There exists a Universal Computer capable of performing any computation that is possible on any other computer."
 There are no restrictions, exceptions, or caveats whatsoever on the definition of computation.
-In fact, a typical textbook definition of computation is as follows: "A computation is a process that obeys finitely describable rules."
-[49].
-What's more, it is suggested in every textbook on the subject that, thanks to the fundamental and complementary notions of simulation and universality, every general-purpose computer is universal: A Turing Machine, a Random-Access Machine, a Personal Computer, a Supercomputer, the processing chip in a cell phone, are all universal.
-(My result shows this claim to be false.)
+In fact, a typical textbook definition of computation is as follows:

+"A computation is a process that obeys finitely describable rules [49]."

+Moreover, it is suggested in every textbook on the subject that, thanks to the fundamental and complementary notions of simulation and universality, every general-purpose computer is universal: A Turing Machine, a Random-Access Machine, a Personal Computer, a Supercomputer, the processing chip in a cell phone, are all universal.
+(The NCT shows this claim to be false.)

 Going a little further, many authors consider all processes taking place in the Universe as computations.
-Interested readers may consult [16, 20, 22, 23, 27, 35, 38, 39, 49, 51, 52, 55, 56, 58, 60, 61, 62, 63, 64].
+Interested readers may consult [16, 21, 24, 25, 28, 35, 38, 39, 49, 51, 52, 56, 57, 59, 61, 62, 63, 64, 65].

-I happen to agree with the above authors on the pervasive nature of computation.
-However, in order to reach my conclusion about nonuniversality in computation, I do not in fact need to go that far.
-My counterexamples use very simple computations to refute universality: computations whose variables change with time, computations whose variables affect one another, computations the complexity of whose steps changes with the passage of time, computations the complexity of whose steps depends (not on the time but) on the order of execution of each step, computations that involve variables obeying certain mathematical conditions, and so on.
+One may happen to agree with the authors listed in the previous paragraph on the pervasive nature of computation.
+However, in order to reach the conclusion about nonuniversality in computation, one does not in fact need to go that far.
+The counterexamples in Section 3 use very simple computations to refute universality: Computations whose variables change with time, computations whose variables affect one another, computations the complexity of whose steps changes with the passage of time, computations the complexity of whose steps changes with the passage of time, computations the complexity of whose steps changes with the order of execution of each step, computations with uncertain time constraints, computations that involve variables obeying certain mathematical conditions, and so on.
 These are not uncommon computations.
 They may be considered unconventional only when contrasted with the standard view of computation as a rigid function evaluation, in which, given a variable x, it is required to compute f(x), in isolation of the rest of the world.